-The budget plan 2022/23 has been prepared based on current and known staffing changes which indicates that a balanced budget can be set with a small unallocated funds.
+The budget plan 2023/24 has been prepared based on current and known staffing changes which indicates that a balanced budget can be set with a small unallocated funds.

-The cash balance of the Academy has been very healthy all year, ending the year with a balance of £747,864.
+The cash balance of the Academy has been very healthy all year, ending the year with a balance of £761,310 (2022: £747,864).
 A significant proportion of this cash is held against specific projects and is not available to meet normal recurring expenditure.
 The Trustees monitor cash flow as part of the Finance and Premises Committee Business Manager reports and attempt to hold a minimum of £94,000 to cover short term cash flow variances.
+The level of cash has not fallen below this balance within the year.